Andyauk/rsg-moonshiner/README.md

 - youtube : https://www.youtube.com/channel/UCikEgGfXO-HCPxV5rYHEVbA
 - github : https://github.com/Rexshack-RedM

+# Author
+- RexShack#3041
+- Re-Edit by RMS_dnb

 # Dependancies
 - rsg-core
-- rsg-menu
+- ox_lib

 # Installation
 - ensure that the dependancies are added and started
-- add rsg-moonshiner to your resources folder
+- add the following table to your database : moonshiner_props.sql
 - add items to your "\rsg-core\shared\items.lua"
 - add images to your "\rsg-inventory\html\images"
-- adjust the config.lua as required
+- add rsg-moonshiner to your resources folder

 # Starting the resource
 - add the following to your server.cfg file : ensure rsg-moonshiner